Skip to article frontmatterSkip to article content

 In score-based diffusion models, we deliberately define a forward noising process that gradually destroys structure, and then learn a reverse-time dynamics that reconstructs it.

-For someone in computational chemistry or materials science, a good first mental model is:
+From a physics/chemistry or materials science perspective, a good first mental model is:

 • the forward process pushes configurations toward an easy reference ensemble,